jeremieclerc/clr-httprequest/README.md

 # Quick Installation
 - Execute the file: "AssemblyHttp.sql"

+This will create the assembly and the function "HttpRequest" associated.

 # Full Installation
 - Open the solution with Visual Studio
 - Build the assembly